 He was recently instructed by an NGO to draft submissions in proceedings before the Inter-American Court of Human Rights.

-Nicholas has extensive experience representing both claimants and defendants in fast-track personal injury disputes, and regularly appears in a diverse range of trials in the County Court.
+Nicholas has extensive experience of personal injury disputes, and regularly appears in a diverse range of trials and hearings.

 Nicholas is currently instructed in the Covid-19 Inquiry by an ambulance service, along with Richard Booth KC, Shahram Sharghy, Darragh Coffey and Lance Baynham.